-Once you clicked your icon, in the “View Profile” mode, click on “edit public profile & URL” at the top right of your profile.
-This takes you to a new page where you can copy or personalise the URL for your profile and promote via your website, blogs, other social media channels or even add it to your email signature or business card to make it easy for people to connect with you.
+Once you click your icon, in the “View Profile” mode, click on “edit public profile & URL” at the top right of your profile.
+This takes you to a new page where you can copy or personalize the URL for your profile and promote it via your website, blogs, and other social media channels or even add it to your email signature or business card to make it easy for people to connect with you.

 Lastly, take some time to consider what your game plan will be when building your own LinkedIn network.
 Some people are open connectors meaning that they’ll connect to just about anyone who sends them a request.
 Other people have a rule about wanting to only connect with people that they’re personally close to and know.
 This really comes down to your preference and what feels right for you!

 Remember that not only will you reach out to connect with people, but you’ll also start receiving invitations to connect with others.
 You will want to decide who it is that you’d like to connect with.
 Consider what you want your professional network to look like.
 Think about your goals that you have for using LinkedIn and decide what feels right in terms of making these connections.